Cigar City Magazine

 However, the popularity of soda fountains declined with the introduction of fast foods, commercial ice cream, bottled soft drinks and restaurants by the 1950s.

-By Lisa M. Figueredo
+Lisa M. Figueredo

 Leave a Reply.